Proficiency Testing - Good Risk Management for the Laboratory

 In 1967 the Clinical Laboratory Improvement Act (CLIA-67) set guidelines that were applied to large independent laboratories.
 The stringent regulations established for compliance with this law would have been difficult for the smaller independent physician office laboratories to meet.
 In 1988 Congress amended the CLIA-67 law to expand it to encompass any entity that performed laboratory testing.
 This was the birth of Clinical Laboratory Improvement Amendments of 1988 (CLIA-88).
 The goal of this act was to establish overall quality standards to ensure accuracy, reliability, and timeliness of patient test results regardless of where the test was performed.
 CLIA further influenced the testing performed in laboratories by mandating that quality controls, quality assurance, and personnel competency would be monitored in all laboratories.

-While the physician office laboratories have rigorously attempted to adhere to the standards written for all laboratories, this has sometimes become a source of stress for smaller facilities.
+While the physician office laboratories have rigorously attempted to adhere to the CLIA regulations and standards written for all laboratories, this has sometimes become a source of stress for smaller facilities.
 Facilities without professional laboratorians struggled with unfamiliar requirements and documentation.
 Regardless of the legislated requirements, physicians have always been concerned about the accuracy of laboratory test results.

-In this day of "waived" testing, many laboratories are asking themselves, "Do we still need to perform proficiency testing?"
+In this day of "waived" testing, many CLIA-waived labs are asking themselves, "Do we still need to perform proficiency testing?"
 Certainly the mere fact that a test has "Waived" status says that proficiency testing is not required under CLIA (check with your state to verify the state's requirement for PT).
 Therefore we need to look past the "required proficiency testing" and examine the pure rationale behind the comparative laboratory testing we know as PT.
-Laboratory tests that have been granted waived status have fulfilled a specified test protocol in accordance with the Food and Drug Administration (FDA) rules.
+Laboratory tests that have been granted waived status by CLIA have fulfilled a specified test protocol in accordance with the Food and Drug Administration (FDA) rules.
 These tests may be cleared for home use and employ methodologies that are so basic that it is very likely an accurate result will be obtained as long as manufacturer instructions are followed.
-Furthermore, tests that are included in the waived category are not likely to cause any harm to the patient if performed improperly.
+Furthermore, tests that are included in the CLIA waived category are not likely to cause any harm to the patient if performed improperly.
 The instructions are written in a simplified format.
 It may be thought that there is no way a test could be improperly performed.
 Therefore all patient tests done in this waived test system will always be accurate.
 This is generally a good premise.
 Unfortunately, this is not always true.

 One possible problem may arise in the area of training.
 The word of mouth training that is provided by the manufacturer for some of the tests may not be conveyed accurately as one office person trains another.
 The manufacturer has a package insert of instructions on how the test should be properly performed, but there is no guarantee that each new person will read the package insert.